🐎Quests

 thumbnail: STONE # The material to be displayed in-game

-This quest involves killing a given number of entities (mobs).
+ENTITY_KILLThis quest involves killing a given number of entities (mobs).
 It is commonly used to encourage combat against monsters.

 Example usage: